USA COVID-19 Tracker

-Available on: a year ago Emoji Story - Tell A Story With Emojis
+Available on: 2 years ago Emoji Story - Tell A Story With Emojis

 I made this Android app for educational purposes to show the integration with 3 different Firebase services (Authentication, Cloud Functions, and Firestore).
 You're able to update your status using only emoji, and you can see the status of every other user in the app, along with a timestamp.
 It's a fun, cute way to play with emoji and try to interpret what other people mean.

 I also made a 6 part YouTube series explaining how to build the app and how all the pieces fit together.
 This tutorial is a great choice if you want to learn how to integrate your app with Firebase.

 Interestingly, the app has organically taken off in the Play Store with more than 50K installs, but people are unhappy with the limited functionality.
 Despite putting [TEACHING] in the title, and adding a disclaimer in the description, I usually get a 1 star review every week 😂 If I had more time, it would be interesting to make a more useful version of this app.2 years ago

 An Android app that gives you simple and clear explanations for data structures and algorithms.
 I built the initial version of this in 2012 which was fully native, but it was too painful to update the content since it required deploying a new APK.
 So in 2017, I did a v2 of Algorithm Helper (this app) which is essentially a wrapper around a webview.
 The content is coming from a blog I created using Jekyll, a popular static site generator: https://rkpandey.com/AlgorithmHelper/.